VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 # Simulating a news personalization scenario using Contextual Bandits

 In the [Contextual Bandit(CB) introduction tutorial](contextual_bandits.html), we learnt about CB and different CB algorithms.
 In this tutorial we will simulate the scenario of personalizing news content on a site, using CB, to users.
-The goal is to maximize user engagement quantified by measuring click through rate (ctr).
+The goal is to maximize user engagement quantified by measuring click through rate (CTR).

 Let's recall that in a CB setting, a data point has four components,